 First thing’s first, we got the “General” tab, where you can set the app to be launched on OS startup, toggle if you want it to start as minimized or not, show notifications whenever you connect or disconnect to a VPN server, perform a manual update check and enable sending crash reports automatically to the support team (hey, I didn’t say the app will NEVER crash).

 The “Auto-WiFi” section we talked about earlier lets you enable automatic Wi-Fi security whenever you’re browsing the Internet over unsecured Wi-Fi networks.
 This provides you with instant protection by keeping your data safe.
-From this same section you can enable a “Trusted Wi-Fi Network Management” feature, which lets you add SSIDs to the list that don’t need the added security.
+From this same section, you can enable a “Trusted Wi-Fi Network Management” feature, which lets you add SSIDs that don’t need the added security to the list.

 Last, but not least, the “Support” tab enables you to open the “Knowledge Base,” open a “Support ticket” and even run a speed test directly from the app.
 Using any of the three mentioned features will open a new tab in your web browser with the function you requested.